Qiskit/qiskit-ibm-runtime/docs/how_to/error-suppression.rst

 Error suppression typically results in some classical pre-processing overhead to your overall runtime.
 Therefore, it is important to achieve a balance between perfecting your results and ensuring that your job completes in a reasonable amount of time.

-Primitives let you employ error suppression techniques by setting the optimization level ("optimization_level" option) and by choosing advanced transpilation options.
+Primitives let you employ error suppression techniques by setting the optimization level (``optimization_level`` option) and by choosing advanced transpilation options.

 Setting the optimization level
 ------------------------------